What is Revenue Per Employee?

 Note: A variation to the formula above often used by analysts is to use net income in the numerator, as opposed to revenue.

 Example 1: Facebook Inc.

-John is an equity analyst conducting analysis on Facebook Inc. John’s manager asks him to analyze the efficiency of an average employee at Facebook and instructs him to determine the revenue per employee for Facebook as of December 31, 2018.
+John is an equity analyst conducting analysis on Facebook Inc. John’s manager asks him to analyze the productivity of an average employee at Facebook and instructs him to determine the revenue per employee for Facebook as of December 31, 2018.

 Example 2: Hypothetical Competitor Analysis

 Given only the revenue and number of employees of different companies operating in the same industry, use the revenue per employee ratio to find which company is more productive:

 From the table above, and with only revenue and employee figures available, we conclude that Company B is the most efficiently productive company, since its RPE is $31,395, as opposed to $14,857 and $8,573 for Company A and Company C, respectively.
 Although Company C generates revenue in excess of $3 million, it employs a significantly higher number of employees to generate said revenue.

 Example 3: Company Profitability